KwaZulu-Natal Inland cricket team

 KwaZulu-Natal Inland are a South African first-class cricket team who are based in Pietermaritzburg.
 They are one of fifteen South African provincial teams.
 Their home games are played at Pietermaritzburg Oval.

 KwaZulu-Natal Inland were granted first-class status in 2006 and took part in the 2006-07 South African Airways Provincial Three-Day Challenge.
 They used to take part in the Provincial Three-Day Challenge tournament and the Provincial One-Day Competition.
 During the restructuring of domestic cricket in South Africa in 2021 they were placed in the second division.
 In 2023 they were promoted to the first division of CSA domestic cricket.

-In 2021, along with the restructuring of CSA domestic cricket, KZN Inland’s team were rebranded as the Tuskers with the current title sponsor being AET.
+In 2021, along with the restructuring of CSA domestic cricket, KZN Inland's team were rebranded as the Tuskers with the current title sponsor being AET.

-The KZNICU’s jurisdiction covers by far the largest landmass in KZN, stretching from Zululand in the north to East Griqualand in the south, and the provincial boundaries of Mpumalanga, Free State, Lesotho and the Eastern Cape in the west, and in the east, a line following the eastern boundaries of the Sisonke, uMgungundlovu, Umzinyathi and Zululand district municipalities.
+The KZNICU's jurisdiction covers by far the largest landmass in KZN, stretching from Zululand in the north to East Griqualand in the south, and the provincial boundaries of Mpumalanga, Free State, Lesotho and the Eastern Cape in the west, and in the east, a line following the eastern boundaries of the Sisonke, uMgungundlovu, Umzinyathi and Zululand district municipalities.

 For ease of administration, the KZNICU jurisdiction closely follows the district municipality demarcations of Zululand, Umzinyathi, Amajuba, uThukhela, Sisonke and uMgundundlovu.

 Each of the six districts is represented by sub-unions that are affiliated to the KZNICU.
 The set-up is dominated by the Maritzburg Cricket Association and Midlands Cricket Union (uMgungundlovu), while the East Griqualand Cricket Union and the Southern District Cricket Union comprise Sisonke, Northern District Cricket Union (Amajuba), Umzinyathi Cricket Association (Umzinyathi), Northern Natal Cricket Board (uThukela) and the Northern District Cricket Union in Zululand make up the other sub-unions.

+Current squad

+Squad for 2026/27 Season.
+Players in bold have played international cricket.